Joanna Evans (swimmer)

 Joanna Evans (born 25 July 1997) is a Bahamian competitive swimmer who specializes in freestyle.
 She qualified for the 2016 Summer Olympics in Rio de Janeiro in the 200, 400, and 800 meter freestyle events.
 In the 200 and 400 meter, she set new national records.

-Evans studied Engineering at the University of Texas at Austin.
+Evans studied engineering at the University of Texas at Austin.
 In 2014, she was named Bahamas Junior Swimmer of the Year.

 She competed at the 2020 Summer Olympics in the 200m freestyle and 400m freestyle.
 She did not progress past the heats in either event.

-Evans is currently serving a four-year competition ban set to expire in February 2026 for an anti-rule doping violation after testing positive for clostebol.
+Evans served a four-year competition ban that expired in February 2026 for an anti-rule doping violation after testing positive for clostebol.
 She initially received a two-year ban in April 2023 for "unintentional use", which she took to an appeal at the Court of Arbitration for Sport (CAS).
 However, that tribunal dismissed the original ban and increased it to four years, as they did not accept the unintentional use defence.
-Evans expressed disappointment with WADA’s handling of the case, claiming it damaged her career and reputation.
+Evans expressed disappointment with WADA's handling of the case, claiming it damaged her career and reputation.

+Evans competed for the first time since the expiration of the ban in March 2026, where she swam the 200m and 400m freestyle in Nassau, Bahamas at the age of 28.